Kaiju Girl Caramelise: Characters

 The most "popular" girl in Kuroe's school, Rairi is shown to be heavily into makeup.
 She becomes friends with Kuroe and the two form a trusting bond when she helps her gain confidence in herself.
 Kuroe later learns that Rairi has also been keeping a secret about the way she really looks.

-Publication
+Media

+Manga

-Kaiju Girl Caramelise was first serialized in the monthly seinen magazine Monthly Comic Alive in February 2018, and later compiled into volumes.
-Spica Aoki had previous works serialized in magazines aimed towards girls (shōjo), so she was worried when a male-targeted (seinen) magazine picked up her series.
-Aoki thought she would have to make the series aimed more towards guys until her editors advised her that "this story really works best as shōjo" even though it was in a seinen magazine.
-The first volume was published by Kadokawa Shoten on June 23, 2018.
-Eight bound volumes have so far been published by the company.
+Written by Spica Aoki, Kaiju Girl Caramelise was serialized in the monthly seinen magazine Monthly Comic Alive since February 27, 2018.
+The author had previous works serialized in magazines aimed towards girls (shōjo), so she was worried when a male-targeted (seinen) magazine picked up her series, thinking that she has to create the series aimed more towards guys, until her editors advised that "this story really works best as shōjo" even though it was in a seinen magazine.

+The series was published by Media Factory with its first volume on June 23, 2018, with ten volumes released as of July 22, 2026.
+It was also released in ebook format on Kadokawa's Comic Walker website.

-Kaiju Girl Caramelise was also released in ebook format on Kadokawa Shoten's "Comic Walker" website.
-On November 18, 2018, North American publisher Yen Press announced at Anime NYC that they had licensed the series.
-The first English language volume was released on June 25, 2019.
+On November 18, 2018, North American publisher Yen Press announced at Anime NYC that they had licensed the series, with the first English language volume released on June 25, 2019.